NLADC/dissector/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 <img alt="GitHub commits since tagged version" src="https://img.shields.io/github/commits-since/ddos-clearing-house/ddos_dissector/3.0.0">

-## Basic Overview
+## Overview

-The software is responsible for summarizing the DDoS attack traffic.
-The key point of this module is to develop a heuristic/algorithm that can find similarities among different types of attacks.
-Performance and information granularity is a trade-off that should be investigated by considering attacks type.
-For example, DNS reflection attacks should consider DNS queries fields while TCP SYN flood attack might not require evaluate the TCP packet payload.
+DDos_Dissector is responsible for summarizing DDoS attack traffic from stored traffic (pcap/flows).
+The key point is to build a heuristic/algorithm that can find similarities in the analyzed network traffic.

+In order to improve software efficiency, we are working on software components that can parse specific DDoS attacks, such as amplification and TCP Syn flood attacks.

 <details>
   <summary>Input [PCAP]</summary>